rfuehrer/dynv6-updater/README.md

 The following functions are conceivable for later versions, but were not implemented due to current requirements and the time available.
 If you are interested in a further development, please write an issue or make a pull request with the appropriate enhancement:

 - Verbose mode
+- Reduction of the image
+- Renouncement of the Python:3 image
 - ...

 ## Credits